adityaathalye/clojure-by-example/README.md

 We support IntelliJ + Cursive IDE in the classroom for this workshop.
 We suggest you use this setup, unless of course, you have already configured your favourite editor for Clojure development.
 Avoid [bikeshedding](http://catb.org/jargon/html/B/bikeshedding.html) editors.
 Just complete the workshop first!

   - Download and Install [IntelliJ Community Edition](https://www.jetbrains.com/idea/download/)
-  - Install and configure the Cursive plugin for IntelliJ by followint the [official Cursive user guide](https://cursive-ide.com/userguide/).
+  - Install and configure the Cursive plugin for IntelliJ by following the [official Cursive user guide](https://cursive-ide.com/userguide/).

 Once installed: